-Almost all of them cause a Dachshund to sit upright, definitely or potentially (depending on the pack) putting stress on their fragile spine or causing then to sit in an abnormal position.
+Almost all of the backpacks for carrying dogs I tried cause a Dachshund to sit upright, definitely or potentially (depending on the pack) putting stress on their fragile spine or causing then to sit in an abnormal position.

 Even the backpacks that I think are safer for a Dachshund’s back are not ideal for a couple of reasons.

-So what is one to do if they need to safely carry their Dachshund on a hike?
+So what is one to do if they need a backpack to safely carry their Dachshund on a hike?

 Unfortunately, Dachshund owners are left with having to choose between the lesser of evils.

 Reasons Your Dachshund May Need to Be Carried